TOSHC COMPETITION RULES

 - This is a World Swing Dance Council Registry Event for West Coast Swing.
 We will be using the WSDC Jack & Jill Points Registry to determine your division.
 The registry provides the points resulting from participation in national swing dance competitions.
 Please refer to the WSDC Points Registry Rules found on the WSDC website to determine where you should compete.

-Strictly Swing – you pick your partner, we pick the music.
+Strictly Swing and Just Hustle – you pick your partner, we pick the music.

 - Competitors enter as a couple.